ideabrian/remotion/packages/docs/docs/getting-started.md

   </TabItem>
 </Tabs>

 That's it!
-Wait for the installation to be finished and follow the instructions in the terminal.
+Wait for the installation to finish then follow the instructions in the terminal.

 ### Additional step for Linux users